mozilla/moztrap/docs/userguide/environments.rst

 above could be used as the initial profile for a new web application product.

-:ref:`Products`, :ref:`cycles<test-cycles>`, :ref:`runs<test-runs>`, and
+:ref:`Product versions<product-versions>`, :ref:`runs<test-runs>`, and
-:ref:`test cases<test-cases>` all have their own environment profile; that is, the set of environments relevant for testing that particular product, test cycle, test run, or test case.
+:ref:`test cases<test-cases>` all have their own environment profile; that is, the set of environments relevant for testing that particular product version, test run, or test case.
 These profiles are :ref:`inherited<environment-inheritance>`.